moq-wg/moq-transport/draft-ietf-moq-transport.md

 Processing a RESET_STREAM or RESET_STREAM_AT means that there might be other objects in the Subgroup beyond the last one received.
-A relay might immediately reset the corresponding downstream stream, or it might attempt to recover the missing Objects in an effort to send FIN, presumably with some timeout.
+A relay might immediately reset the corresponding downstream stream, or it might attempt to recover the missing Objects in an effort send all the objects in the subgroups and the FIN.
 It also might send RESET_STREAM_AT with reliable_size set to the last object it has, so as to reliably deliver the objects it has while signaling that other objects exist.